fhiso/basic-concepts/basic-concepts.md

 the [CEV Concepts](https://tech.fhiso.org/TR/cev-concepts) draft.
 This section has been moved here to be more generally usable.

-**Characters** are specified by reference to their **code point** number in [ISO 10646], without regard to any particular character encoding.
-In this standard, *characters* may be identified in this standard by their hexadecimal *code point* prefixed with "U+".
+**Characters** are atomic units of text which are specified by reference to their **code point** number in [Unicode], without regard to any particular character encoding.

 {.note} The character encoding is a property of the serialisation, and not defined in this standard.
 Non-Unicode encodings are not precluded, so long as it is defined how characters in that encoding corresponds to Unicode characters.

+{.ednote} The first draft of this standard defined *characters* by reference to the ISO 10646 standard.
+This draft references the Unicode standard instead.
+The two are standards are developed in parallel and kept in synch, but the Unicode standard is considerably more detailed.
+Even though the ISO standard is available for free, the Unicode standard is much more widely known.

+*Characters* may be identified in this standard by their hexadecimal *code point* prefixed with "U+".

+{.example}  The exclamation mark "`!`" is *code point* 33 in Unicode, or 21 in hexadecimal.
+It this standard it written U+0021.

 *Characters* *must* match the `Char` production from &#x5B;[XML](https://www.w3.org/TR/xml11/)].